Car-Rental App Turo Appears to Stall in 1st Circuit Appeal

 Turo is involved in a similar case brought by the Los Angeles airport authority that’s now pending before the Ninth Circuit.
 The company has slightly different disputes ongoing with airports in San Francisco and Tampa, Florida.

-The Massachusetts justices repeatedly brought up a 2019 Ninth Circuit case that held that section 230 didn’t stop the city of Santa Monica, California, from regulating short-term rentals of the sort offered by Airbnb and HomeAway.
+The Massachusetts justices repeatedly brought up a 2019 Ninth Circuit case that held that Section 230 didn’t stop the city of Santa Monica, California, from regulating short-term rentals of the sort offered by Airbnb and HomeAway.
 The home-rental apps couldn’t be sued for listings posted by users, but they could be required not to process transactions that violated the regulations, the court said.

 Justice Serge Georges suggested that Turo could do the same thing.